ChunMinChang/blog/_posts/2017-09-09-master-fibonacci.md

 }
 ```
 However, if you try calculating $$F_{100}$$,
-then you will wait forever to get the results
+then you will wait a long long time to get the result
-since it has so many duplicated process.
+since it has so many overlapping processes.
 For example, if we calculate $$F_4$$,
-then there are duplicated calculation for $$F_2$$:
+then there are duplicated calculations(overlapping substructures) for $$F_2$$:

 $$
 \begin{matrix}